• Skip to primary navigation

 Amlodipine is the preferred drug for controlling blood pressure.

-Unfortunately, renal function and repeated blood pressure monitoring is necessary after beginning antihypertensive therapy.
+Unfortunately, renal function and repeated blood pressure monitoring are necessary after beginning antihypertensive therapy.

 Hyperphosphatemia (Increased Phosphorous) Treatment